-Through a multidisciplinary, transdisciplinary and participatory process, ECF4CLIM develops, tests and validates a European Competence Framework (ECF) for transformational change, which will empower the educational community to take action against climate change and towards sustainable development.
+ECF4CLIM employs a multidisciplinary, transdisciplinary, and participatory process to create and validate a European Competence Framework (ECF) for transformative change.
+This framework empowers the educational community to combat climate change and promote sustainable development.

-Applying a novel hybrid participatory approach, rooted in participatory action research and citizen science, ECF4CLIM co-designs the ECF in selected schools and universities, by:
+Developing an innovative hybrid participatory approach grounded in participatory action research and citizen science, ECF4CLIM collaborates with selected schools and universities to co-design the ECF by:

 1) elaborating an initial ECF, supported by crowdsourcing of ideas and analysis of existing ECFs,

 2) establishing the baseline of individual and collective competences, as well as environmental performance indicators,